AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 Where

 * `COMMA_SEPARATED_LIST_OF_FULLY_QUALIFIED_FIELD_NAMES` could be something like `_demoemea.identification.core.ecid, _demoemea.identification.core.email, _demoemea.identification.core.phoneNumber, person.gender, person.name.firstName, person.name.lastName`.
 Ensure you include at least the relevant fields (like the personID (email)) that you want to use in your Customer Journey Analysis.
-* `AUDIENCE_ID_x` is the audience identifier of the audience that you want to export.
+* `AUDIENCE_ID_x` are the audience identifiers of the audiences that you want to export.
 * `DATASET_ID` is the dataset that you created.